Portrait from the Representative Men and Families of Rhode Island, Vol. III.

 The name would be Eastwood Eastwood.
 No, that isn't a typo!!
 This imaginatively named man was a resident of distinction in 19th century Rhode Island, serving as a member of that state's legislature and was elected as Mayor of Central Falls shortly before his death.
-The above picture of him (discovered recently in a December 3, 1900 edition of the Providence Journal) marks the first time I've seen a portrait of this obscure man......and I've been aware of him since 2002!!!
+The above picture of him (discovered recently in Volume III of the Representative Men and Families of Rhode Island) marks the first time I've seen a portrait of this obscure man......and I've been aware of him since 2002!!!
 I first located the name of this mysterious Rhode Islander on the Politicalgraveyard website over a decade ago, and I can honestly state that the decade-plus years of searching for information on him have finally paid off!
 Despite having few sources that mention him at any great length, Eastwood Eastwood will now have at least one proper biography of himself available online!

 While his odd name is one of the most unique in the annals of American politics, Mr. Eastwood wasn't born in the United States.
-Born into a family of 12 children in Clitheroe, Lancashire, Great Britain on December 28, 1834, Eastwood was the son of the Rev. John and Jane Eastwood and received his education at schools in his native county of Lancashire and he later attended Cawthorne's Academy.
+Born into a family of 12 children in Clitheroe, Lancashire, Great Britain on December 28, 1834, Eastwood was the son of the Rev. John and Jane Eastwood and received his education at schools in his native county of Lancashire, attending the Cawthorne Academy.
 In 1857 Eastwood left his native country and relocated to seek a new life in the United States, settling in the town of Fall River, Massachusetts.
 After a short stay in that town he removed to Providence, Rhode Island and then finally to the Lincoln/Central Falls area where he resided for the remainder of his life.